 How is React in providing application performance?

-React’s component-based architecture contributes to the speed, usability, lightweightness, and functionality of software applications, especially single-page apps.
-This framework allows you to build reusable components that reduces code clutter and brings efficiency and consistency in your development lifecycle.
+React’s component-based architecture contributes to software applications’ speed, usability, lightweightness, and functionality, especially single-page apps.
+This framework allows you to build reusable components that reduce code clutter and brings efficiency and consistency to your development lifecycle.

-In addition to this, DOM manipulation plays an important role in dramatically decreasing the page-load time, resulting in a seamless user experience.
+In addition to this, DOM manipulation plays a vital role in dramatically decreasing the page-load time, resulting in a seamless user experience.